NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] SystemType only choice is "hot water".

 Solar hot water systems can be described with either simple or detailed inputs.
+It is recommended to use detailed inputs and allow EnergyPlus to calculate the solar contribution to the hot water load;
+the simple inputs are provided if equivalent calculations are performed in another software tool.

 Simple Inputs
 ~~~~~~~~~~~~~